-Working outside the office is no longer a trend or an office perk — it’s our new reality in 2020.
+Working outside the office is no longer a trend or an office perk — it’s our new reality.
 And make no mistake – cyberattacks have not slowed down while so many people have begun working remotely outside the protections of the corporate office network.
 Enabling off-network endpoint protection for users is no longer optional – it needs to be a critical part of your remote worker cybersecurity strategy.

 Protect remote workers wherever they go

 It’s hard to imagine a world without our mobile phones, especially when it comes to working remotely from couches and kitchen tables.
 Smartphones increase our productivity, but their use also leads to increased security risks for organizations.
 Between smaller screens, multi-tasking, and limited visibility in mobile browsers (i.e. not being able to hover over links), conditions are ideal for end users to get fooled and click on malicious links.
 Research shows that 85% of attacks seen on mobile devices occur outside of an email inbox in media like SMS messaging, where advanced detection tools and overwhelmed security teams can often lack visibility into network traffic activity that point to cybercrime.1

 Delivering and managing a secure experience to roaming users can consume far more time, effort, and resources than IT and security teams can afford, especially when budgets are stretched thin.
 So how do you protect your roaming users on all devices?
 It’s simple: make sure they always carry Cisco Umbrella.